Software

 How to Mitigate Third-Party Risks

-5 min read
+8 min read

 Featured Image

-• Ownership and license – Contracts should address the ownership of intellectual property proprietary processes, data, and any other information assets.
+• Ownership and license – Contracts should address the ownership of intellectual property, proprietary processes, data, and any other information assets.

-• Confirm information security practices – In addition to the previously mentioned provisions and clauses, you must confirm that the vendor has documented policies related to access management and data handling, including encryption, storing, transferring and destroying data.
+• Confirm information security practices – Information security and privacy provisions require your vendor to take measures to safeguard data – both yours and your customers'.
+Confirm that the vendor has documented policies related to access management and data handling, including encryption, storing, transferring, and destroying data.

-• Employee training – User errors are often a leading cause of cybersecurity incidents, so it's best to validate that your vendor provides regular and effective training for its employees.
+• Employee training – User errors are a leading cause of cybersecurity incidents, so it's best to validate that your vendor provides regular and effective training for its employees.

 4 Ways to Mitigate Third-Party Risk During the Vendor Relationship